Biologically known as Petroselinum crispum, Parsley is a biennial herb which includes various antioxidants and medicinal properties.

 So instead of using it just as a garnish, its high time to leverage some of its time-tested nutritional benefits too.
 Let’s take a look at some of the factors which make Parsley a superfood:

 Abundant Source of Antioxidants

-Due to the presence of some unique elements like limonene, myristicin, and eugenol in its oil, Parsley lowers the risk of cancer formation and tumor growth.
-With the ability to protect DNA from damage and inhibit cell mutation, it is also referred as “chemoprotective plant”.
-According to a research by the American Association of Cancer in 2013, a beneficial Parsley compound named “Apigenin” can impede the formation of breast cancer cells and mammary tumors.
+Due to the presence of some unique elements like limonene, myristicin, and eugenol in its oil, Parsley lowers the risk of cancer formation and tumour growth.
+With the ability to protect DNA from damage and inhibit cell mutation, it is also referred to as “chemoprotective plant”.
+According to research by the American Association of Cancer in 2013, a beneficial Parsley compound named “Apigenin” can impede the formation of breast cancer cells and mammary tumours.